Hutchy68/pivot/.github/PULL_REQUEST_TEMPLATE.md

 All PR's welcome, even those without an Issue

-* [ ] Have tested this PR and it adds a feature or fixes and issue noted below.
+* [ ] Have tested this PR and it adds a feature or fixes an issue noted below.

 ### Additional Information Below